AbrahamDillon/AbrahamDillon.github.io/musings/what life wants/artificial irrelevance.md

 One such somewhat problematic term is the mathematical concept of a Turing machine.
 It's often colloquially understood that the term "machine" implies artificiality even though, strictly speaking; it doesn't.
 Biological systems are as much machines as anything constructed by humans.
 There's nothing magical about meat or plant or fungus tissue that makes it non-mechanical.
 This basic quirk of language can cause a lot of confusion.

-The Turing machine is actually about as abstract a mathematical concept as one can imagine, yet it also bares a close resemblance to physical computers. {talk about the impact on thought experiments like the chinese room or the china brain}
+The Turing machine is actually about as abstract a mathematical concept as one can imagine, yet it also happens to bare a close resemblance to digital computers. {talk about the impact on thought experiments like the chinese room or the china brain}

 [1] As of this writing, the Wikipedia article on the alignment problem is titled, "AI Alignment".